 - CFM: N/A

 - Start-Up Temp: ~200F

 This is currently the best selling wood stove fan available on Amazon, but not all is what it seems.
 Although, the reviews seem fantastic, most of them were written in exchange for free product/discounts.
 The fan is a Chinese knockoff of the ecofan.
 The claims it makes about CFM are not accurate, and the statement that the fan does not need maintenance is false as well.
 There are fans that are more powerful, and all fans need maintenance.
 The price is cheap, but the poor airflow is not worth it.
-Spend the extra money and get one of our other options.
+You already spent a decent sum to get the best wood stove, so might as well spend the extra money and get one of the other better heat powered fan options.

 #3Kenley – Great Budget Option